-The trustees feel the. services delivered by the Beenstock Home Management Co.
-Ltd have been of high standard and thi~ has been evidenced through both Local Authority and cac inspections.
+The trustees feel the services delivered by the Beenstock Home Management Co.
+Ltd have been of high standard and this has been evidenced through both Local Authority and CQC inspections.
+After the end of the year there was a CQC visit which gave the care home an outstanding rating.
 The charity has managed reasonably well in a difficult financial environment.
-The Home is anticipating the situation will improve yet further through-the increase in care beds and anticipated fundraising.
+The Home is anticipating the situation will improve yet further through the increase in care beds and anticipated fundraising.